mohamicorp/stash-jenkins-postreceive-webhook/README.md

 ### Version 2.3-SNAPSHOT
 - Don't know yet!

+### Version 2.2.2
+- Fixed NPE that occurs when event has a null user.
+Was seen using the SVN Mirror plugin.

 ### Version 2.2.1
 - Fixed bug in which notifications no longer were sent when pull request is merged